missystar/Went/User-Guide.md

 # About AIMSICD

 This tab provides a convenient overview with several links to important information, especially the version number of your installed AIMSICD (which you should include in every bug report).
-All links are self-explanatory.

 ![About AIMSICD](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/About_AIMSICD.png)